Kotlin/kotlin-by-example/examples/02_control_flow/01_When.md

 # When

-Instead of widely used `switch` statement, Kotlin provides the more flexible and clear `when` construction.
+Instead of the widely used `switch` statement, Kotlin provides the more flexible and clear `when` construction.
 It can be used either as a statement or as an expression.

 ## When Statement